barnabasmolnar/public-api-filter/README.md

 This project provides a frontend for the [excellent Public APIs collection available on GitHub](https://github.com/public-apis/public-apis).
 You can filter by title, category, auth and HTTPS options.

+The live site can be viewed at https://public-api-filter.netlify.app/.

 ## Notes

 As far as I know, there is no official JSON data provided for the list, so I came up with a [quick little script](https://stackblitz.com/edit/node-bzt7td?file=index.js) to parse and collect the relevant data into a single `.json` file which the React frontend can then consume.
 It appears that `markdown-tables-to-json` dependency I'm using escapes some characters which leads to occasional results such as `"title": "Abstract&#39;s Holiday API"`.
 For now, this remains a temporary shortcoming with my humble apologies.
 The data isn't very fresh either, last time I ran this script was back in Sept 2021, I believe, so some of the latest additions to the list are missing.